Wednesday, May 17, 2006

 Dumpsters For Construction Sites

 I had someone ask me what a dumpster could be used for so I came up with a list to help them decide if they needed one.
 Dumpsters can be used for Excavations, Demolition, Construction Site Cleanup as Construction Waste Containers, You can Rent them out as a Container Service, Rubbish Removal, Carting - Debris, Chemical Waste Disposal, Construction Clean Up, Garbage Disposal, for Interior Demolition Contractors, Pallet Recycling, Post Construction Clean Up, Recycling Waste Products, Trash Removal, Waste Reduction & Recycling, you could call it a Waste Removal System for Wood Waste Recycling to name a few uses.
 If you think you need one then you probably do and if you think you need a medium size dumpster than you probably actually need one even larger.
 Dumpster rentals run about $500 a month here in my area of Florida which includes having them picked up once or twice a month.
 So owning one you can dump yourself is very cost effective especially if you need it alot during the year.
-You can find many different sizes of Dumpsters and dump trailers at Maxi Dump.
+You can find many different sizes of Dumpsters and dump trailers at Florida Earth Movers

 Thursday, May 04, 2006